buildbot/buildbot/master/docs/manual/cfg-properties.rst

 The following build properties are set when the build is started, and are available to all steps.

-.. index:: single: Properties; branch

-``branch``
-    This comes from the build's :class:`SourceStamp`, and describes which branch is being checked out.
-This will be ``None`` (which interpolates into ``WithProperties`` as an empty string) if the build is on the default branch, which is generally the trunk.
-Otherwise it will be a string like ``branches/beta1.4``.
-The exact syntax depends upon the VC system being used.

-.. index:: single: Properties; revision

-``revision``
-    This also comes from the :class:`SourceStamp`, and is the revision of the source code tree that was requested from the VC system.
-When a build is requested of a specific revision (as is generally the case when the build is triggered by Changes), this will contain the revision specification.
-This is always a string, although the syntax depends upon the VC system in use: for SVN it is an integer, for Mercurial it is a short string, for Darcs it is a rather large string, etc.

-    If the :guilabel:`force build` button was pressed, the revision will be ``None``, which means to use the most recent revision available.
-This is a `trunk build`.
-This will be interpolated as an empty string.

 .. index:: single: Properties; got_revision